THE BANJO CONNECTION – Connect the Dots, Jr.

 I saw Ron standing at the end of a long trail by the entrance of a beautifully plain looking building.
 He was happy, smiling and waving to his son, Mick, calling out; “This is the way!
 Come this way!”
 My view moved away from Mick to see the entire area.
 However, rapidly buildings went up.
 Everywhere distracting flashing lights, large roads, streetlights, were erected making it difficult to keep one’s eyes on Ron, who was continuing to stand and wave to his son.
 The entire scene of the casino-looking buildings was so compelling, that Ron was drowned out.
 But, he continued to wave to his son and call out the same message.

-The next morning I greatly encouraged Mick as I told him of my vision and ended my trip.
+The next morning I greatly encouraged Mick as I told him of my vision.
 It is interesting how God always connects the dots!
-He had someone pray for a self-absorbed trombone player named Jim would get saved, so I’d honor Ron’s prayer to remind Ron’s son about the goodness of God, all before Ron was even saved!
+He had someone pray for a self-absorbed trombone player named Jim would get saved, so I’d honor Ron’s prayer to remind Ron’s son Mick about the goodness of God, all before Ron was even saved!
 It boggles the imagination!
 Wow!

 Not too long afterward, my company was sold.
-The new owner didn’t keep the management team of which I was a part.
-I no longer work with Mick.
-But, I do know these three things: Mick will continue to be successful; his Dad’s voice continues calling out the same message; and God still loves us all more than we can ever say.
+The new owner didn’t keep the management team of which I was a part and I lost track of Mick.
+But, I do know these three things: Mick will continue to be successful; his Dad’s voice continues calling to us the same message; and God still loves us all more than we can ever say.

 Jim,